tlindsay42/PSRyver/docs/Public/Find-RyverMessage.md

 ## DESCRIPTION
-Queries for the specified search text in the chat messages in all public forums & private teams that the user is a member of, as well as all direct messages that the matching the search text.
+Queries for the specified search text in the chat messages in all public forums & private teams that the user is a member of, as well as all direct messages that match the search text.

 ## EXAMPLES